 Oliver, one thing that I completely agree with you on.
 'They didn't plan this life, it just evolved through their passion and their choices.'
 And with those choices, we must each ultimately accept the responsibility for the outcomes."

-Both views tally with the reality, but they disagree on whether it is advisable to pursue a lifestyle as a milonguero.
+Both views tally with the reality, but they disagree on whether it is advisable to pursue a lifestyle of a milonguero.
 What is the purpose of life?
 How should one live?
-Why in the eyes of the world some careers, such as being a doctor, lawyer or politician, are good but others are not?
+Why in the eyes of the world some careers are good but others are not?
 What if dancing tango could make one rich like a movie star?

 In our culture people are taught from a very young age to study hard, work hard and be rich and successful.
 Under such influences wealth and status become many's life ambition.
-They struggle to compete with each other, make unrealistic comparison with the well-to-dos, and resort to every conceivable means in order to make more money, to drive more expensive cars, to own bigger houses, and to live a "better life".
+They struggle to compete with each other, make unrealistic comparison with the well-to-dos, and resort to every conceivable means in order to get rich, to drive a more expensive car, to own a bigger house, and to live a "better" life.
 On the other hand, the market takes advantage of such forging ahead mentality, keeps providing people with innovative products, luring them to throw away their perfectly functional old stuffs and keep buying more upscale luxuries.
 As a result, people become more and more sophisticated materialists.
 Our politicians call this "the pursuit of happiness".
 Our economists advocate "creating demands", "encouraging consumption", "promoting competition" and "stimulating growth".
 Our sociologists argue that such Protestant ethics are the roots of capitalism.
-But, no matter how people try to rationalize it, the fact is, many problems in our society today, such as intense competition, stress, polarization, monopolist and fraudulent business practices, the concentration of wealth in the hands of a few, corruption, squandering, the disappearance of forests and farmlands, the depletion of natural resources, the deterioration of the environment, the diminishing of the human bond that bound people, the rise of individualism, the decay of family and family values, the increase of crime, and so on, all are the results of such relentless pursuit of material gains.
+But, no matter how they try to rationalize it, the fact is, many problems in our society today, such as intense competition, stress, polarization, monopolist and fraudulent business practices, the concentration of wealth in the hands of a few, corruption, squandering, the disappearance of forests and farmlands, the depletion of natural resources, the deterioration of the environment, the diminishing of the human bond that united people, the rise of individualism, the decay of family and family values, the increase of crime, and so on, all are the results of such relentless pursuit of material gains.
 (See The World Needs a Different Philosophy.)

 Materialism is a disease of the modern times.
 Any sensible person can understand that unrestrained pursuit of wealth, growth, development and consumption is an ill-advised practice.
 The resources on the Earth are limited, impossible to provide the world of seven billion people all with extravagant and squandering lifestyles.
 As God's gift to all mankind whom we hold are born equal, the natural resources should be used rationally, temperately and fairly by all people, and should not be spoiled willfully just for our own luxurious living at the cost of the environment and future generations, let alone to allow a few to use them as means to enrich themselves.